dezmoleski/wordle/pangrams/README.md

 The search program is now running on eleven computers.
 Current search status is:
 - A, B, E, G, J, and K are in progress.
 - I and L-Z are complete.
+- C, D, F, H have not been started.

 Counts:
-- 294,449 "base" pangrams (without expanding anagrams) have been found.
+- 363,826 "base" pangrams (without expanding anagrams) have been found.
-- 436,942 total pangrams (with anagrams expanded) have been found.
+- 579,585 total pangrams (with anagrams expanded) have been found.
-- 6,294 of 14,855 valid guesses (42%) appear in the known pangrams.
+- 6,703 of 14,855 valid guesses (45%) appear in the known pangrams.
-- 1034 of 2313 known solutions (45%) appear in the known pangrams.
+- 1100 of 2313 known solutions (48%) appear in the known pangrams.

 #### Pangrams Comprised of Solutions Only
 See https://rentry.co/wordle-pangrams-solutions-only